CodeKnight314/OCR-Pytorch/README.md

 This is an educational repository for Optical Character Recognition with light-weight CNN-LSTM model.
 The input is assumed to be cropped license plates sourced from object-detection network outputs.
 Images are resized to 64 by 128 for standardization.
 With the current model and without noise removal or preprocessing techniques, it achieves a 0.24 CTC Loss and 0.53 Levenshtein average distance.

 ## Results
 Majority of predicted text are successfull in completely predicting the characters of the given image.
-However, when predictions fail, predicted texts are fairly close and would liekly be more robust with image denoising as preprocessing.
-Some images were also incorrectly cropped or too low in resolution and influenced testing to a degree
+However, when predictions fail, predicted texts are fairly close and would likely be more robust with image denoising as preprocessing.
+Some images were also incorrectly cropped or too low in resolution and influenced testing results unfairly.

 <table>
   <tr>